 The Triumph Roadster was a direct challenge to the Jaguar SS100.
-In '44, Sir John Black - owner of Standard - took over Triumph.
+In \’44, Sir John Black – owner of Standard – took over Triumph.
 He was keen to throw down the gauntlet to Jaguar.
 Over the years, Black had sold many an engine, gearbox and chassis to the automotive giant.
-Indeed, having Standard as a supplier had played a rôle in Sir William Lyons building Jaguar into the marque that it became.
-So, there was more than a hint of table-turning when Black suggested to Lyons that he take over Jaguar - as well as Triumph!
+Indeed, having Standard as a supplier played a part in Jaguar\’s success.
+There was more than a hint of table-turning, then, when Black suggested to William Lyons that he take over Jaguar, too.
 Lyons was having none of it.
-Black retreated to lick his wounds - and scour his Standard components catalogue.
-A vision of a new Triumph was taking shape in his mind.
+Black retreated to lick his wounds – and scour his Standard components catalogue.
+Already, a vision of a new Triumph was forming in his mind.

-Standard knew their stuff.
-In the Second World War, they engineered aircraft.
-To power his new Triumph 'Roadster', Black co-opted the Standard 14 engine - along with its gearbox.
-It had already been modded - by Harry Weslake - using an overhead-valve configuration.
+Standard knew their stuff all right.
+In the Second World War, they had engineered aircraft.
+So, it made sense for Black to use the Standard 14 engine – and its gearbox – to power his Triumph Roadster.
+The motor had already been modded to take an overhead-valve configuration – by Harry Weslake, no less.
 Measuring 1,776cc, it had also served time on the 1.5-litre Jaguar SS.
 More Standard parts were sourced for the suspension.
-Up front, the transverse-leaf independent set-up of the Flying Standard Series was used.
-At the rear, a Standard Fourteen back-axle did the suspending honours.
-Not everything on the new car harked back to the Standard past, though.
-There was a brand-new ladder-frame chassis - made from 3½″ round-section tubing.
+Up front, the transverse-leaf independent set-up of the Flying Standard Series was co-opted.
+At the rear, a Standard Fourteen back-axle found another home.
+Not everything on the new car harked back to the past, though.
+There was a brand-new ladder-frame chassis, for example – made from 3½″ round-section tubing.
 Roadster bodywork was aluminium.
-It was hung on a timber frame ... there being a shortage of steel, in the wake of the War.
+It was hung on a timber frame – since there was a shortage of steel, in the wake of the War.

-Looks-wise, the Jaguar SS100 served as template for the new Triumph.
+The Jaguar SS100 served as design template for the new Triumph.
 Pre-war, it was a byword for style and sophistication.
 Frank Callaby drew a Triumph variant on the Jaguar theme.
-He was inspired by the SS100's huge headlamps - and the languorous curves of its wings.
+He was inspired by the SS100\’s huge headlamps – and the languorous curves of its wings.
 For his part, John Black was adamant that a dickey-seat be fitted.
 The 3-plus-2 cabin was unique amongst post-war cabriolets.
-In '48, the Roadster had a bigger engine installed.
-Power increased by 3bhp.
-And, the new model was 36kg lighter.
-As a result, 0-60mph turned up in 27.9s.
-The re-vamped motor was a Vanguard 'wet-liner'.
-It was linked with a 3-speed 'box.
-The two versions of the Roadster - 1800 and 2000 - had a combined sales tally of 4,501.
-Hardly earth-shattering!
-So, Sir John Black's dream of supplanting Jaguar had not materialised.
-Never will the Triumph Roadster be spoken of in the same hushed tones as the Jaguar SS100.
-For all that, it was an attractive addition to the British sports car roster.
+In \’48, the Roadster had a bigger engine installed.
+Power increased by all of 3bhp.
+Plus, the new model was 36kg lighter.
+0-60mph was reduced to 27.9s.
+The re-vamped motor was a Vanguard \’wet-liner\’.
+It was linked to a 3-speed gearbox.
+The two Roadsters – 1800 and 2000 – had a combined sales tally of just 4,501.
+So, Sir John Black\’s dream of supplanting Jaguar had not materialised.
+The Triumph Roadster will never be spoken of in the same hushed tones as the Jaguar SS100.
+Even so, it was a dynamic, attractive addition to the British sports car roster.